 - They create tunnels inside walls to make themselves homes.
-They gather soft material in these tunnels and create a home.
+They gather soft materials in these tunnels and create a home.

-- Rats and mice transmit diseases that are dangerous for humans that can even cause neurological damage.
+- Rats and mice transmit diseases that are dangerous to humans that can even cause neurological damage.

 Rodents can be extremely harmful.
 So, make sure you contact a professional rodent exterminator to get rid of rats and mice in your home.
 Hire pest control professionals for mice and rat control and removal.
 Take Care Termite is known for delivering excellent services.
 So, if you’re experiencing a rodent infestation or would just like a rodent inspection, contact us now.